SebastianKrupinski/dido/README.md

 ## Requirements

-This app has some minimal requirements for passive synchronization and a few more for active synchronization.
+This app has some minimal requirements.

 - [Nextcloud](https://nextcloud.com/) instance (≥ 26.0.0)
 - PHP  (≥ 7.4.0)